cirens-utd/turtlebot_controller/readme.md

 `./remote_launch <operation> <robot_numbers_separated_by_commas>`

 `<operation>` includes `copy`, `sync`, `build`, `run` and `stop`.
 To run consensus or formation control, uncomment the corresponding command in `start_node.sh`; make sure to comment the other command.
 Following that, execute the `copy`, `build` and `run` operations for the desired robots.
 For formation control, make sure that the `.yaml` file used in `start_node.sh` has the correct robot numbers and the correct formation matrix.
 If the code does not work on some robot, `ssh` into the robot, `cd ~/Turtlebot_Controller` and check the log.txt file to see why it failed

+# Adding New Modules to Robots
+Robots do not have internet access and did not have pip installed

+## Starting Point
+All needed files have been added to _python_modules.

+## Adding Pip
+This can be automated by using the pip script from the remote launch.
+This can be done by ssh into the robot and going to the directory the files are saved into.
+From here, you can run
+- python3 get-pip.py --no-index --find-links=.

+### Required Files
+You will need the get-pip.py file in this directory

+## Adding Modules
+This can be automated using teh download script in the remote launch.
+This can be done by ssh into the robot and going to the directory with the files are saved into.
+From here you can run
+- python3 -m pip install --no-index --find-lnks=./ <package-name>

+### Required Files
+You will need the *.whl file.
+To obtain this you will run
+- python3 -m pip download --platform manylinux2014_aarch64 --python-version 310 --only-binary=:all: